Banking complaints soar as PPI disputes spread

 Just five financial institutions accounted for nearly half the complaints received.

-Almost 20,000 of them related to Lloyds Banking Group, 41 percent owned by the taxpayer after receiving billions of pounds of emergency support in the 2008 financial crisis.
+Almost 20,000 of them related to Lloyds Banking Group (LLOY.L), 41 percent owned by the taxpayer after receiving billions of pounds of emergency support in the 2008 financial crisis.

 (Reporting by Myles Neligan; Editing by Hans-Juergen Peters)